emircvdr/Calculator/README.md

 # Calculator
-Basic İOS UI Calculator Project
+Basic IOS UI Calculator Project

 This is a simple calculator.I use html,css and javascript in this project.